Bradford: The Bradford Pals

 The Bradford Pals were three First World War Pals battalions of Kitchener's Army raised in the city.
 When the three battalions were taken over by the British Army they were officially named the 16th (1st Bradford), 18th (2nd Bradford), and 20th (Reserve) Battalions, The Prince of Wales's Own (West Yorkshire Regiment).

 On the morning of 1 July 1916, the 16th and 18th Battalions left their trenches in Northern France to advance across no man's land.
 It was the first hour of the first day of the Battle of the Somme.
 Of the estimated 1,394 men from Bradford and District in the two battalions, 1,060 were either killed or injured during the ill-fated attack on the village of Serre-lès-Puisieux.

-Other Bradford Battalions of The Prince of Wales's Own (West Yorkshire Regiment) involved in the Battle of the Somme were the 1st/6th Battalion (the former Bradford Rifle Volunteers), part of the Territorial Force, based at Belle Vue Barracks in Manningham, and the 10th Battalion (another Kitchener battalion).
+Other Bradford Battalions of The Prince of Wales's Own (West Yorkshire Regiment) involved in the Battle of the Somme were the 1st/6th Battalion (the former Bradford Rifle Volunteers), part of the Territorial Force, based at Belle Vue Barracks in Manningham.
 The 1/6th Battalion first saw action in 1915 at the Battle of Aubers Ridge before moving north to the Yser Canal near Ypres.
 On the first day of the Somme they took heavy casualties while trying to support the 36th (Ulster) Division.
-The 10th Battalion was involved in the attack on Fricourt, where it suffered the highest casualty rate of any battalion on the Somme on 1 July and perhaps the highest battalion casualty list for a single day during the entire war.
-Nearly 60% of the battalion's casualties were deaths.
+The 2nd/6th Battalion (the former Bradford Rifle Volunteers) was also moved to France in 1917.

 The 1/2nd and 2/2nd West Riding Brigades, Royal Field Artillery (TF), had their headquarters at Valley Parade in Manningham, with batteries at Bradford, Halifax and Heckmondwike.
 The 1/2nd Brigade crossed to France with the 1/6th Battalion West Yorks in April 1915.
 These Territorial Force units were to remain close to each other throughout the war, serving in the 49th (West Riding) Division.
 They were joined in 1917 by the 2/6th Battalion, West Yorks, and 2/2nd West Riding Brigade, RFA, serving in the 62nd (2nd West Riding) Division.